realplatanopapi/mariopabon.com/_posts/2016-11-01-python-for-javascript-developers.md

 developers who want to get up to speed quickly with Python, but without having to learn what declaring a variable means or what a function is.

+This post is assuming you are using **[Python 3.0.1](https://www.python.org/download/releases/3.0.1/)**, so some of the examples might not work with older versions of Python.

 ## Table of contents

 - [Syntax](#syntax)